 Use the fact they take up large amounts of the screen when someone is browsing to make the desired impact.
 A variety of shots really helps you go that extra mile.

-Link for Progress
+Link for progress

 The best thing that you can do as a photographer is to make sure all of your branding is linked up.
 People love a brand and the best thing that you can do is give them a reason to see you as a brand.
 Get your Facebook linked up to all of your other portfolios.
 Instagram, for one, is a must.
 But, your website should always be one of the main links that you are looking to promote.
 Yes, your website.
 Why? – Because it creates an impression of your photography business.
 It’s a place where people come to see who you are and what you do.
 You should read why do photographers need websites.
 You should be looking to use social media management to help make sure that the brand imagery and overall message from your website to your Facebook is as balanced as it can be.

-Get all of your social media pages pointing to your website, your contact details and your overall portfolio.
+So, one of the best Facebook tips for photographers we can give you is to et ALL of your social media pages pointing to your website, your contact details and your overall portfolio.
 In time, you should find it much easier to create a generally greater appeal and clamor for what you have to offer.

 While it can be tough to get it right all the time, you should definitely look to have everything as linked up and as in-tune as possible.